Resampling, Model Selection, & Regularization

 There is no value for \(\lambda\) that can force the coefficients to be zero by itself.
 Therefore, unless the data makes the coefficient zero, the penalty term can only force the estimated coefficient to zero asymptotically as \(\lambda \rightarrow \infty\).

-Notice the distinct difference here.
-In this scenario, there is a possible penalty value (\(\lambda = X^TY\)) that will force the estimated coefficients to equal zero.
+However, for LASSO, the solution isn’t quite as easy to show.
+However, in this scenario, there is a possible penalty value that will force the estimated coefficients to equal zero.
 There is some benefit to this.
 This makes LASSO also function as a variable selection criteria as well.

 Elastic Net